Kristi SnowCat

 Picture: “The Snowy Mountains of Australia : in natural colour”, Nucolorvue Productions, 1962

-Damian Breitfuss from the Perisher Manor has kindly supplied the great shots above and below of two Kristis during their recreational use.
-In the picture above a KT3 is seen at Guthega during the 1980s.
-This Kristi may be that now owned by Hans Oversnow and seen in the last picture in this record.
+Damian Breitfuss from the Perisher Manor has kindly supplied the great shots above and below of two Kristis during their commercial/recreational use.
+In the picture above a KT3 is seen at Guthega in 1978s.
+This Kristi is now owned by Hans Oversnow and seen in the last two pictures in this record.

 Picture: Damien Breitfuss